-Enter "Y" for yes or "N" for no to indicate if the moon can be seen while surveying.
+Enter yes or no to indicate if the moon can be seen while surveying.
 This is particularly important to record in deep valleys where the moon is often obstructed by the surrounding hills or mountain ridges.

 5.2.4.
 Noise